ECG Audit Checklist & Training: Cut Placement Errors 82%

 • Repeat ECG rate: 15% → 3%

-Before our quality program, we documented:
+Before our quality program, we documented over a 6-month baseline period:

-Why Training Alone Doesn't Work
+Why Initial Training Alone Fails

 Most facilities rely on initial training and assume competence persists.
 It doesn't.
 Without ongoing reinforcement:

-• Skills decay within 3-6 months
+• Skills decay measurably within 3–6 months

-• Bad habits develop without feedback
+• Bad habits develop and compound without feedback

-• "Close enough" becomes the standard
+• "Close enough" gradually becomes the unwritten standard

-The 4-Pillar ECG Quality Control Framework
+The 4-Pillar Framework

 📚